YLiu-101/YLiu-101.github.io/index.md

 - 🌌 **As a Fledging Scientist**
   Ranked among the top physics and math students in the nation.
 I'm always curious about how and why the world works.

-- Sole author of a published [paper](https://doi.org/10.1080/0025570X.2024.2401297)
+    - Sole author of a [published paper](https://doi.org/10.1080/0025570X.2024.2401297)
     - 2x USA Physics Olympiad Bronze Medalist
     - USA Chemistry Olympiad Semifinalist
     - Top 14 in Physics Bowl (among ~10k students across 25+ countries)

-- 🎙️ **Storyteller**
+- 🎙️ **As a Storyteller**
   Host of a podcast and a [fledgling YouTuber](https://www.youtube.com/@bitsofkai), sharing insights on success, philosophy, and personal growth.

 ---